adrinux/ansible_role_forgejo/README.md

 | | ``state`` | set to ``absent`` to delete user |

 ### optional customisation
 You can optionally customize your forgejo using this ansible role.
-We got our information about customisation from [docs.gitea.io/en-us/customizing-gitea](https://docs.gitea.io/en-us/customizing-gitea/).
+We got our information about customisation from [docs.gitea.io/en-us/customizing-gitea](https://docs.gitea.io/en-us/customizing-gitea/) and [https://forgejo.org/docs/next/contributor/customization/](https://forgejo.org/docs/next/contributor/customization/).
 To deploy multiple files we created the ``forgejo_custom_search`` variable, that can point to the path where you put the custom forgejo files *( default ``"files/host_files/{{ inventory_hostname }}/forgejo"``)*.

 + **LOGO**: